A Survey of Knowledge-Enhanced Text Generation: NLG enhanced by Internal Knowledge

 For those KGs (e.g., ConceptNet) constructed based on data beyond the input text, we refer them as \textit{external KGs}.
 On the contrary, an \textit{internal KG} is defined as a KG constructed solely based on the input text.
-In this section, we will mainly discuss recent work that incorporated internal KG to help text generation~\cite{huang2020knowledge,fan2019using}.
+In this section, we will discuss incorporating internal KG to help NLG~\cite{huang2020knowledge,fan2019using}.

 Internal KG plays an important role in understanding the input sequence especially when it is of great length.
 By constructing an internal KG intermediary, redundant information can be merged or discarded, producing a substantially compressed form to represent the input document~\cite{fan2019using}.
 Besides, representations on KGs can produce a structured summary and highlight the proximity of relevant concepts, when complex events related with the same entity may span multiple sentences~\cite{huang2020knowledge}.
 One of the mainstream methods of constructing an internal KG is using open information extraction (OpenIE).
 Unlike traditional information extraction (IE) methods, OpenIE is not limited to a small set of target entities and relations known in advance, but rather extracts all types of entities and relations found in input text~\cite{niklaus2018survey}.
 In this way, OpenIE facilitates the domain independent discovery of relations extracted from text and scales to large heterogeneous corpora.